-A lease is a right to use the property for a period of time.
-As a lease gets shorter the value of the lease decreases and it becomes more expensive to extend the lease.
-This is why it is often a good idea to increase the term of the lease.
+This is why it is often a good idea to increase the term of the lease especially if you want to sell the property.
 Sometimes it is difficult to sell a property with a short lease because mortgage lenders may be reluctant to lend money on such properties.

 Download a template informal letter enquiring about lease extension of a flat, or to purchase the freehold of a house or flat